Britney Spears conservatorship case: Effects

-The publicity surrounding Spears's case has led to increased discussions about conservatorship abuse.
+The publicity surrounding Spears's case led to increased discussions about conservatorship abuse.
 Dubbed "the Britney effect" by many sources, her legal battle is often considered to have brought greater attention to an already controversial subject in legal contexts.
-Other sources have pointed out that, despite such discussions, Spears's situation is still "atypical" in comparison to other conservatorships due to her fame and wealth.
+Other sources pointed out that, despite such discussions, Spears's situation was still "atypical" compared to other conservatorships due to her celebrity and wealth.

 According to The Guardian in 2021, 1.3 million Americans were under conservatorship.
 The article referenced a 2005 investigation by the Los Angeles Times that found many cases where elders would be placed under "for-profit conservators", and a 2018 report by the National Council on Disability which found that conservatorships are often implemented without considering less restrictive options.
 The source also described how criticism of conservatorship law has been a part of disability rights advocacy since the 1960s.

 In 2021, NPR reported that conservatorships are often difficult to end, with the "burden" of termination being on the conservatee and legal counsel being able to "prove" a lack of necessity.
 The article also highlighted that conservatorships are often established to last indefinitely.

 The American Civil Liberties Union (ACLU) regularly voiced their support for Spears.
 Zoe Brennan-Krohn of the ACLU Disability Rights Project stated that Spears was "only one of untold thousands nationwide" at risk for guardianship or conservatorship abuse.
 The organization has supported alternatives to conservatorship, including supported decision-making, that prevent the loss of civil rights.
 The Christian Science Monitor found that such alternatives are often "glossed over" by legal experts and argued that solutions would be most effective as legislation; other sources in the judicial field argue for greater oversight of conservatorship cases and changes in funding.